CosmicMind/Motion/README.md

-**Motion** is a library used to create beautiful animations and transitions for views and view controllers.
+**Motion** is a library used to create beautiful animations and transitions for views, layers, and view controllers.

 ## Requirements